erickborquez/code-visualizer-legacy/README.md

 ## What structures are supported?

-Currently the application unly supports Arrays with one dimension and arrays with two dimensions.<br/>
+Currently the application only supports Arrays with one dimension and arrays with two dimensions.<br/>
 In the future im planning to add something like a **console** where the user can put messages.<br/>
 Every structure in [react-data-structures](https://github.com/ErickJoestar/react-data-structures) willl be supported in future updated.